xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 In the second mode of operation, the user can provide string patterns with the "replace" command

+As it was the case before, the command also provides a “**dry-run**” keyboard that allows the user to validate the changes that would be performed by the replace operation without issuing an actual commit

 ```
 RP/0/0/CPU0:PE1(config)#replace pattern ?
   regex-string  pattern to be replaced within single quotes